Vuyo-Ndebele/StudentSocialMediaAddiction/README.md

 - Mental health indicators

 - Data was collected in formats like Excel and CSV for ease of import into analysis tools.
+- The dataset allows us to explore behavioral patterns, addiction trends, and academic impacts.

 ## 🛠️ Tools Used